Kotlin/api-guidelines/docs/topics/api-guidelines-minimizing-mental-complexity.md

 ### Adopt and document a policy for handling exceptions

-As discussed in the [Choose appropriate error handling mechanism](#choose-the-appropriate-error-handling-mechanism) section, there are occasions when it’s appropriate for your library to throw an exception to signal an error.
+As discussed in the [Choose appropriate error handling mechanism](#choose-the-appropriate-error-handling-mechanism) section, there are occasions when it's appropriate for your library to throw an exception to signal an error.
 You may create your own exception types for this purpose.

 Libraries that abstract and simplify low-level APIs will also need to handle exceptions thrown by their dependencies.